Used Range Rover Evoque review: 2011 to 2018 (Mk1) - Reliability and common problems

 The Range Rover Evoque does not have a good reputation for reliability and repair costs can be quite high

 Land Rover has never had a problem making its products look classy and well built, but customers have often reported reliability issues in the long term.
-Safety standards are good, though - the Evoque comes with a long list of equipment that helped it score full marks when it was crash-tested by Euro NCAP.
+Electrical issues are a particularly common issue, plus the infotainment set-up is often a source of trouble for owners.

-The Range Rover Evoque was rated poorly for reliability in our 2017 Driver Power owner satisfaction survey of cars currently on sale in the UK.
-Of the owners who responded, 23.7% reported experiencing a problem with their car at least once.
+Owners have told us over the years that the Range Rover Evoque suffers from poor reliability.
+For example it only managed a 114th place finish (out of 150 cars) for reliability in our 2016 Driver power customer satisfaction survey, then in 2017 23.7 per cent of owners reported experiencing a problem with their car at least once.
 The most common complaint was related to the electrics.